-In December 2021, the Compensation Committee assessed the Corporation's achievement of the abovenoted 2021 Key Objectives, which included a weighting of the 2021 Key Objectives, to determine the awards paid to the NEOs, other than the CEO.
-The Compensation Committee and Board approved a bonus award representing the total achieved status for the Vice President, Exploration.

-See below for more detail on the achievements and assessment of the 2021 Key Objectives.
+In January 2023, the Compensation Committee assessed the Corporation's achievement of the abovenoted 2022 Key Objectives, which included a weighting of the 2022 Key Objectives, to determine the awards paid to the NEO's, other than the CFO, who was on a previously approved compensation package for the financial year ending 2022.
+It was determined that the NEO's had achieved 75% of their objectives, and would be awarded a bonus amount commensurate with the achievement of the objectives.
+See Below for more detail on the achievements and assessment of the 2022 objectives.